What Are Dental Implants?

 A mild anesthetic is used to numb the area, ensuring a painless experience during surgery.
 With advanced dental technology, implants are placed with precision and efficiency, minimizing discomfort and speeding up recovery.

-After the procedure, mild swelling, slight bruising, or minor discomfort is normal, but pain is minimal and easily managed.
+After the procedure, mild swelling, slight bruising, or minor discomfort are normal, but pain is minimal and easily managed.
 We provide detailed aftercare instructions to keep you comfortable, and most patients notice significant improvement within a week.

 What to Expect on Your Dental Implant Treatment Journey